Toba Batak people

 A Batak Toba man from Samosir with a hoe over his shoulders, pre-1939.

-The Toba Batak people (ᯅᯖᯂ᯲ ᯖᯬᯅ) are the largest ethnic group of the Batak peoples of North Sumatra, Indonesia.
-The general term "Batak" is sometimes used to refer to the Batak Toba people, for one thing because the Toba people are the largest sub-group of the Batak ethnicity, for another because they tend to self-identify as merely Batak instead of "Toba" or "Batak Toba", contrary to the habit of the Karo, Mandailing, Simalungun, Pakpak communities who commonly self-identify with their respective sub-groups.
-Religiously, they predominantly adhere to Protestantism of Christianity.
+The Toba (also known as Toba Batak) people (ᯅᯖᯂ᯲ ᯖᯬᯅ) are one of the sub-ethnic groups of the Batak people, found mainly in North Sumatra, Indonesia.
+The general term "Batak" is sometimes used to refer to the Batak Toba people, for one thing because the Toba people are the largest sub-group of the Batak ethnicity, for another because they tend to self-identify as merely Batak instead of "Toba" or "Toba Batak", contrary to the habit of the Mandailing, Angkola, Karo, Simalungun and Pakpak communities who commonly self-identify with their respective sub-groups.
+Religiously, they predominantly adhere to Protestant Christianity.

 The Toba people are found in Toba Regency, Humbang Hasundutan Regency, Samosir Regency, North Tapanuli Regency, Central Tapanuli Regency (with Sibolga and its surrounding regions), and part of Dairi Regency.
 The Batak Toba people speak the Toba Batak language and are centered on Lake Toba and Samosir Island within the lake.
 Batak Toba people frequently build in traditional Batak architecture styles which are common in Samosir.
 Cultural demonstrations, performances, and festivities such as Sigale Gale are often held for tourists.

 Paleontological research done in the Humbang region of the west side of Toba Lake suggests that human activity existed 6,500 years ago.
 The genetic test of the Toba Batak people shows that the Toba Batak are the descendants of different people with distinct genetic components.
-As Austronesians, the Toba Batak's ancestors had migrated from Taiwan to Sumatara thousands of years ago.
+As Austronesians, the Toba Batak's ancestors had migrated from Taiwan to Sumatra thousands of years ago.